 Start any Bachelor’s Degree at Carroll

 Carroll Community College courses transfer!
 Carroll makes every effort to maintain current and accurate transfer information; however, students should always verify information with the intended transfer school.
-Students may find information about transferring in Maryland at artsys.usmd.edu and www.carrollcc.edu/transfer.
-Please consult an academic advisor to plan a program of study at Carroll that will transfer to the college of your choice.
+Students may find information about transferring in Maryland at artsys.usmd.edu and https://www.carrollcc.edu/resources/advising-class-support/transfer-from-carroll/.
+Please consult your dediated advisor to plan a program of study at Carroll that will transfer to the college of your choice.
 Students who do not utilize these transfer resources are at risk of losing credits in transfer.

 Transfer of Credits